KevinVan720/flutter_class_parser/README.md

 TextStyle
 ```

-Some class parsing is not fully supported yet.
+Some class parsing are not fully supported yet.
 For example,
-the Curve class parsing only supports some of the predefined curves.
+the Curve class parsing only supports the predefined curves.

-You can more than welcome to contribute and add more classes to the collection.
+You are more than welcomed to contribute and add more classes to the collection.